HPI-BP2017N2/MachineLearningModelGenerator/README.md

  2.2.
 For generation of the model, 50% of matching results are used for match class, 50% are shuffled for not-match class.
 3. The MLMG trains the requested classifier(s).
 4. If model was requested, the MLMG evaluates all trained models on the training set and chooses the best one.
-5. The classifier(s) are stored in the database.
+5. The classifier(s) are stored in file system.